The best Oregon Coast Towns to visit

 Depoe Bay (1:20 hours): Aside from the attractive little harbor and whale watching, some fantastic rock stacks include Devil’s Punchbowl.

-Newport (90 minutes): There are many options and an easy hour’s drive from Corvallis.
-Great food, lighthouses, aquarium, Nye Beach vibes, and sunsets.
+Newport (90 minutes): There are many options, and an easy hour’s drive from Corvallis: great food, lighthouses, aquarium, Nye Beach vibes, and sunsets.
 For more on an excellent day trip itinerary, read this article about “How to see Newport in one day.”

 From the Eugene area: